 - Angiogenesis therapy: Angiogenesis is a natural process by which humans grow blood vessels.
 Angiogenesis therapy for mesothelioma blocks the formation of blood vessels in mesothelioma tumors so they can’t grow and spread.

-- Targeted therapy: Through this therapy, medications are used to prevent cancer growth at a molecular level.
+- Targeted therapy: Medications are used to prevent cancer growth at a molecular level.
 In a 2021 study, all patients who received the targeted therapy drug Rucaparib achieved either full remission, partial remission, or had their cancer stabilize (not get worse).

 Clinical trials pave the way for new treatments that can improve mesothelioma remission.
 For example, immunotherapy became a fully approved mesothelioma treatment in 2020 after years of clinical trials.
-Some who have been treated with immunotherapy went on to achieve full or partial remission.
+Some people who have been treated with immunotherapy achieved full or partial remission.

 Chances of Mesothelioma Remission